While it might only be a few inches from end to end, the lock on your front door is arguably the most important security feature in your entire home.

-Deadlocks are the simplest.
-They only have a keyhole, and a bolt that goes back and forth.
+Mortice deadlocks are the simplest.
+They only have a keyhole and a locking bolt that goes back and forth.

-Sashlocks, on the other hand, feature a handle-operated latch mechanism.
+A mortice sashlock, on the other hand, features a handle-operated latch mechanism.
 This means you can open and close the door without having to use the key, but can still lock the door when you leave the building.

 Are Mortice Locks Secure?

 Mortice locks are popular for a good reason – they offer excellent security and reliability.
 But some mortice locks are more secure than others.
 The more levers there are inside the mechanism, the more difficult the lock will be to pick.
-Those with five levers or more are generally considered to be the standard mortice lock for external doors – though three-lever locks are cheaper to produce and buy, making them a good choice for internal doors.
+Those with five levers or more are generally considered to be the standard mortice lock for external doors.
+Three-lever locks are cheaper to produce and buy, making them a good choice for internal doors.